ExtensionEngine/tech-guide/recipes/automated-testing.md

 # Automated Testing
 ## Glossary
-**Confidence** - describes a degree to which passing tests guarantee that the app is working **Determinism** - describes how easy it is to determine where the problem is based on the failing test
+**Confidence** - describes a degree to which passing tests guarantee that the app is working.
+**Determinism** - describes how easy it is to determine where the problem is based on the failing test.
+**Use Case** - a potential scenario in which a system receives external input and responds to it.
+It defines the interactions between a role (user or another system) and a system to achieve a goal.
+**Combinatiorial Explosion** - the fast growth in the number of combinations that need to be tested when multiple business rules are involved.

 ## Testing best practices